Searching, Sorting, and Cake Cutting in Rounds: Introduction

-The cake cutting model was introduced by Steinhaus~\cite{Steinhaus48} to study the allocation of a heterogeneous resource among agents with complex preferences.
-Cake cutting was studied in mathematics, political science, economics \cite{RW98,BT96,Moulin03}, and computer science \cite{Pro13,socialchoice_book}, where multiple protocols were implemented on the Spliddit platform~\cite{GP14}.
-There is a hierarchy of fairness notions that includes proportionality, where each player gets a piece it values at least $1/n$, and envy-freeness (where no player prefers the piece of another player), equitability, and necklace splitting~\cite{Alon_necklace}, with special cases such as consensus halving and perfect partitions.
-See ~\cite{branzei15} and \cite{pro16_handbook} for recent surveys.
+\paragraph{Fair division.} The cake cutting model was introduced in~\cite{Steinhaus48} to study the allocation of a heterogeneous resource among agents with complex preferences.
+Cake cutting was studied in mathematics, political science, economics \cite{RW98,BT96,Moulin03}, and computer science \cite{Pro13,socialchoice_book,GP14}.
+There is a hierarchy of fairness notions such as proportionality, envy-freeness (where no player prefers the piece of another player), equitability, and necklace splitting~\cite{Alon_necklace}, with special cases such as consensus halving and perfect partitions.
+See ~\cite{branzei15,pro16_handbook} for surveys.

-Cake cutting protocols are often studied in the Robertson-Webb~\cite{woeginger2007complexity} query model, where a mediator asks the players queries until it has enough information to output a fair division.
-Even and Paz~\cite{EP84} devise an algorithm for computing a proportional allocation with connected pieces that asks $O(n \log{n})$ queries, with matching lower bounds due to Woeginger and Sgall~\cite{woeginger2007complexity} and Even and Paz~\cite{EP06b}.
+Cake cutting protocols are often studied in the Robertson-Webb~\cite{woeginger2007complexity} query model, where a mediator asks the players queries until it has enough information to output a fair division. \cite{EP84} devise an algorithm for computing a proportional allocation with connected pieces that asks $O(n \log{n})$ queries, with matching lower bounds due to \cite{woeginger2007complexity} and \cite{EP06b}.

-For the query complexity of exact envy-free cake cutting (possibly with disconnected pieces), a lower bound of $\Omega(n^2)$ was given by Procaccia~\cite{Pro09} and an upper bound of $O\Bigl(n^{n^{n^{n^{n^{n}}}}}\Bigr)$ by Aziz and Mackenzie~\cite{AM16}.
-A simpler algorithm for $4$ agents with lower query complexity was given in~\cite{AFMPV18}.
-An upper bound on the query complexity of equitability was given by Cechlarova, Dobos, and Pillarova~\cite{CDP13} and a lower bound by Procaccia and Wang~\cite{PW17}.
-The query complexity of envy-freeness, perfect, and equitable partitions with minimum number of cuts was studied by Branzei and Nisan~\cite{BN17}.
+For the query complexity of exact envy-free cake cutting (possibly with disconnected pieces), a lower bound of $\Omega(n^2)$ was given by \cite{Pro09} and an upper bound of $O\bigl(n^{n^{n^{n^{n^{n}}}}}\bigr)$ by \cite{AM16}. ~\cite{AFMPV18} found a simpler algorithm for $4$ agents.
+An upper bound on the query complexity of equitability was given by \cite{CDP13} and a lower bound by \cite{PW17}. \cite{BN17} analyzed the query complexity of envy-freeness, perfect, and equitable partitions with minimum number of cuts.